-The world evolves fast, and the digital landscape is right at the cutting edge of that evolution.
+The world evolves fast, and the digital landscape is at the cutting edge of that evolution.
 Artificial intelligence has begun a foray into the search engine world and is changing the dynamics of the environment.
-In this article, we will take a look at how things have changed over recent years so that you can understand what you should be doing to develop your website in the current search landscape.
+In this article, we will look at how things have changed over recent years so that you can understand what you should be doing to develop your website in the current search landscape.

 The evolution of search engines